Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

 \end{sbpara}

-\begin{sbrem} (1) In \ref{fpair2}, we consider a dense open subset $U$ of $S_{\adic}$, not a dense open subset of $S$.
+\begin{sbrem} \begin{enumerate} \item[(1)] In \ref{fpair2}, we consider a dense open subset $U$ of $S_{\adic}$ rather than a dense open subset of $S$.
 The reason is as follows.
-In the case $A=\F_q[T]$, a standard situation we consider is a generalized Drinfeld module $\phi$ over the $T$-adic completion $\F_q[[T]]$ of $A$ which is not a Drinfeld module but which induces a Drinfeld module over $\F_q((T))$.
-Then $\phi$ induces a generalized Drinfeld module over the formal scheme $S=\Spf(\F_q[[T]])$.
-But $S$ is just a one point set, and we can not have a non-empty open set of $S$ on which the pullback of $\phi$ is a Drinfeld module.
-On the other hand, the pullback of this $\phi$ on $S$ to $S_{\adic}=\Spa(\F_q[[T]], \F_q[[T]])$ induces a Drinfeld module over $\cO_U$ on the dense open set $U=\Spa(\F_q((T)), \F_q[[T]])$ of $S_{\adic}$.

-(2) Let $(S, U)$ and $((\cL, \phi), \iota)$ be as in \ref{fpair2}.
-Then via the morphism $(U, \cO_U^+)\to (S, \cO_S)$ induced by (1) in \ref{fvsadic}, it gives on $U$ a generalized Drinfeld module over $\cO_U^+$ which becomes a Drinfeld module over $\cO_U$.
-This is a situation considered in Section 4.2 (the present $U$ is the $S$ in Section 4.2). \end{sbrem}
+In the case $A=\F_q[T]$, a standard situation we consider is that of a generalized Drinfeld module $\phi$ over the $T$-adic completion $\F_q\ps{T}$ of $A$ which is not a Drinfeld module but which induces a Drinfeld module over $\F_q\ls{T}$.
+Then $\phi$ induces a generalized Drinfeld module over the formal scheme $S=\Spf(\F_q\ps{T})$.
+But $S$ is just a one point set, so we cannot have a nonempty open set of $S$ on which the pullback of $\phi$ is a Drinfeld module.
+On the other hand, the pullback of this $\phi$ on $S$ to $S_{\adic}=\Spa(\F_q\ps{T}, \F_q\ps{T})$ induces a Drinfeld module over $\cO_U$ on the dense open set $U=\Spa(\F_q\ls{T}, \F_q\ps{T})$ of $S_{\adic}$. \item[(2)] Let $(S, U)$ and $((\cL, \phi), \iota)$ be as in \ref{fpair2}.
+Then via the morphism $(U, \cO_U^+)\to (S, \cO_S)$ induced by (1) in \ref{fvsadic}, we obtain on $U$ a generalized Drinfeld module over $\cO_U^+$ which becomes a Drinfeld module over $\cO_U$.
+This situation is considered in Section \ref{ss:Tate}, the present $U$ being the $S$ in Section \ref{ss:Tate}. \end{enumerate} \end{sbrem}